intruder-io/intruder-mcp/README.md

 # Intruder MCP

 Let MCP clients like Claude and Cursor control [Intruder](https://www.intruder.io/).
+For more information and sample use cases, please see [our blog post](https://www.intruder.io/blog/claude-intruder-mcp#intruder-mcp-use-cases).

 ## Installation
 There are three ways to use the MCP server: